How to Detect Slow Renders in React?

 re-renders.

-Now let’s analyze performance again.
+Now let's analyze the performance again.

 The UI feels faster already.
 Let’s check the commits.

 The 1st, 2nd, and 4th commits are still the slowest.
-But they each take around 12-17ms to render, which is 14 times faster than before.
-Let’s analyze the Flamegraph to see what happened.
+But now they each take around 12-17ms to render, which is 14 times faster than before.
+Let's analyze the Flamegraph to see what happened.

 The SearchResults